amcsi/szeremi/README.md

 It's also suggested to run the systemd file to run the project as a service.
 It can be found in [configs/szeremi.service](configs/szeremi.service)

+To make the service start automatically on system boot, run `sudo systemctl enable szeremi.service` once the service file has been copied over to the right systemd folder.

 ## Contributing

 This project follows the [Airbnb Javascript Style Guide](https://github.com/airbnb/javascript)